SciCompKL/CoDiPack/documentation/tutorials/Tutorial_2_Reverse_mode_AD.md

   - Stop the recording.
   - Setting the direction of the derivative.
   - Evaluate the tape recorded by CoDiPack.
-  - Get the results of the derivaties.
+  - Get the results of the derivatives.
   - Clear the tape and adjoints.

 Most of these steps need to call functions on the global tape structure of CoDiPack.
 This structure can be accessed with